Lucide/REXPaint-manual/manual.md

 ## Appendix A: Known Issues

 1. Capslock has no affect on text entry.
 This is because the library is unable to detect key state changes outside the program itself, which would lead to confusion when the capslock effect is out of sync with the key state, thus capslock support was removed completely.
-2. Any font change commands (`Shift-<`/`>` and `Ctrl-PgUp`/`PgDn`) cannot be repeated without released the `Shift`/`Ctrl` key.
+2. Any font change commands (`Shift-<`/`>` and `Ctrl-PgUp`/`PgDn`) cannot be repeated without releasing the `Shift`/`Ctrl` key.
 This is due to an underlying library limitation on command processing when changing the video mode, and workarounds would have other undesirable side effects.
 3. When exporting to `.png` or taking a screenshot of the application, all foreground colors drawn on non-black background colors will have one or more of their RGB component values shifted by a tiny amount dependent on the background color (never by more than a value of 1, however).
 This issue is due to how the potential for alpha transparency of foreground colors is handled internally by the library, and cannot be corrected for at this time.
 4. If you run REXPaint off a thumb drive, **do not** remove the drive while the program is running, as file operations will seem to continue working when they are actually quietly failing in the background.